Written by

 Why do I have drainage in my throat?

-How long post nasal drip last?
+How long does post-nasal drip last?

-Do post nasal drip go away on its own?
+Does post-nasal drip go away on its own?

-When does post nasal drip stop?
+When does post-nasal drip stop?

 What is the difference between goteo nasal and post-nasal drip?